Architecture of the Philippines: Intramuros

-American and Commonwealth period (1898–1946)
+American and Commonwealth period

 With the arrival of the Americans in 1898 came a new breed of architectural structures in the Philippines.
 Foremost of the American contributions to the country was the establishment of civil government.
 This led to the erection of government buildings from the city all the way to the municipal level.
+The Americans continued the Neoclassical tradition in the Philippines through a much grander Beaux-Arts Architecture which was imported from the French and was very popular in America at that time.
 Designed in the most respectable manner, these government houses resembled Greek or Roman architecture.
+Classicism stopped being popular after World War II.

 The revival period, popular at the turn of the century, became the foremost architectural parlance of the era as seen in such buildings particularly in Manila under the Philippine Commission.
 Education of the masses also became the thrust of the American occupation, as such, public education was established, foremost of which is the University of the Philippines.
 With American rule firmly established in the Philippines, the military government at the time invited the well-known architect and urban planner Daniel Burnham together with William Pierce Anderson (a Chicago architect) to develop Manila.
 Burnham's arrival led to the formation of the Burnham Plan which identifies the city of Manila as a uniquely European city in the tropics and as such opposed to develop its architecture in line with the existing style.
 The style of architecture, as suggested, varies little from existing architecture at the time as typified by the Manila Hotel.
 New structures continued the use of conventional motifs but were made of more durable materials such as concrete.
 This style of architecture prevailed even after the turn of the century.